 Praising co-workers as part of your success will also show that you are a team player, which is important to any manager.

 A performance review doesn't have to be a one-way conversation.
 Especially for shy or introverted employees, it can be used as a more private opportunity to highlight your assets.

-Fioravante-Cuomo suggested crafting a list of victories and reciting what you want to say.
+Fioravante-Cuomo suggests crafting a list of your victories and reciting what you want to say.
 You might feel uncomfortable at first, but the more you practice promoting your skills and accomplishments, the more naturally it will happen, and the more confident you will feel.